NamikazeAsh/ytmpcli/README.md

 - **Auto-Sort**: Playlists automatically go into folders.
 - **Bulk**: Feed it a `.txt` file with one link per line.
 - **Native Quality**: Grabs the best source (M4A).
+- **Rename**: Optionally set a custom filename after each download.
 - **Global**: All downloads go to `Downloads/ytmpcli`.

 ## Installation